drmas/FireChat/README.md

 ![alt Firechat preview](https://github.com/drmas/FireChat/raw/master/design/preview.gif)

+#### How to run:

+- Clone the repo: `git clone git@github.com:drmas/FireChat.git`
+- Install the dependencies using `npm install`
+- To run on iOS use `react-native run-ios`
+- To run on Android use `react-native run-android` or use the APK link below

 ##### You can try the finial app on your Android Device using this link:
 [Link to Android APK](https://www.google.com)